cloudprober/cloudprober/docs/content/docs/about/index.md

 Cloudprober has been around for a bit, and all this while it has continued to change and evolve, to meet more and more users' need.
 That's an important quality for any software, otherwise software wither over time.
-To make sure Cloudprober stays so, we've gone to the great lengths to ensure that Cloudprober's internal interfaces stay clean, even if that requires some refactoring from time to time.
+To make sure Cloudprober stays so, we've gone to great lengths to ensure that Cloudprober's internal interfaces stay clean, even if that requires some refactoring from time to time.